kehantan/labbook/docs/assays/mtt.rst

 #.
 Add 100 uL of DMSO into each well.
 #.
 Place 96 well plate on shaker and shake for 1 hr.

     This step is to solubilise the formazan crystal.
 You can reduce the time for shaking, as long as the crystals are completely dissolve in DMSO.
-You can observe the plate under microscope to see if there are still undissolved crystals.
+You can observe the plate under microscope to see if there are undissolved crystals.

 Read absorbance
 ~~~~~~~~~~~~~~~